Tony Raines: 1997–2003

-Raines entered the 1997 season with a full-time ride, running for Rookie of the Year honors in the No. 19 Pennzoil-sponsored Ford F-150 for Kurt Roehrig.
+Raines entered the 1997 season with a full-time ride, running for Rookie of the Year honors in the No. 19 Pennzoil Ford F-150 for Kurt Roehrig.
 After failing to qualify for the first race of the season, Raines came back to win the seventh race of the season at I-70 Speedway.
-He finished 15th in points and ended the season with two Top 5’s and seven Top 10’s, as well as two outside-pole positions.
-In 1998, he won three races (I-70, Louisville and Texas) and earned sixth additional Top 5’s with 15 Top 10’s, ending the season fifth in the standings.
+He finished fifteenth in points and ended the season with two top-fives and seven top-tens, as well as two outside-pole positions.
+In 1998, he won three races (I-70, Louisville, and Texas) and earned sixth additional top-fives with fifteen top-tens, ending the season fifth in the standings.

 In 1999, Roehrig lost the Pennzoil sponsorship, causing Raines to look elsewhere.
 This resulted in his move up to the Busch Series, signing with the No. 74 BACE Motorsports team.
 Raines raced 31 times during the season, with the exception of the Coca-Cola 300, in which Steve Grissom drove.
-Without a primary sponsorship, Raines had a best finish of fourth and finished 12th in points, capturing the Rookie of the Year honors.
-In 1999, he made one start in the Truck Series at The Milwaukee Mile for Gerry Gunderman in the No. 68 truck in 1999 when Raines started 22nd and finished 19th.
-The following season, Raines moved to BACE's No. 33 Bayer-sponsored Chevrolet Monte Carlo full-time.
-He had a career-best second-place finish at South Boston Speedway, but with no other Top 10’s, he fell to 15th in the final points standings.
-He would return in 2001 with Bayer and Alka-Seltzer sharing sponsorship duties, winning his first career pole at Nazareth Speedway and had a career-high 13 Top 10 finishes, finishing sixth in points.
+Without a primary sponsorship, Raines had a best finish of fourth and finished twelfth in points, capturing the Rookie of the Year honors.
+In 1999, he made one start in the Truck Series at The Milwaukee Mile for Gerry Gunderman in the No. 68 truck in 1999 when Raines started 22nd and finished nineteenth.
+The following season, Raines moved to BACE's No. 33 Bayer Chevrolet Monte Carlo full-time.
+He had a career-best second-place finish at South Boston Speedway, but with no other Top 10s, he fell to fifteenth in the final points standings.
+He would return in 2001 with Bayer and Alka-Seltzer sharing sponsorship duties, winning his first career pole at Nazareth Speedway and had a career-high thirteen top-ten finishes, finishing sixth in points.
 He followed that up with five top-fives in 2002, but fell six spots in points.

 2003

 BACE and Raines moved to the Winston Cup full-time in 2003, completing the whole season for NASCAR Rookie of the Year honors.
 Despite running without major sponsorship, Raines had a sixth-place finish at North Carolina Speedway and finished 33rd in the championship standings, and third in the Rookie of the Year race.
-During the last six races of the season, Raines was in the top 20 in points gained for those six races.
+During the last six races of the season, Raines was in the top-twenty in points gained for those six races.
 In the Busch series, Raines had another second-place finish and three consecutive eighth-place runs, allowing him to finish 39th in points despite an abbreviated schedule.